jpdillingham/slskdn/docs/MULTI_SOURCE_DOWNLOADS.md

 - **Concurrent chunk downloads**: Multiple workers can grab different chunks simultaneously
 - **Proven source retry**: After first pass, re-using only successful sources dramatically improves completion rate

+#### CRITICAL: Source Verification Required

+**Problem discovered**: Files with identical sizes can have different byte content (different encodes, masters, or releases).
+Mixing chunks from different source files causes **FLAC corruption** at chunk boundaries.

+**Solution**: Before starting a multi-source download, verify that all sources have **identical FLAC STREAMINFO MD5 hashes**:

+1. Download first 42 bytes from each candidate source
+2. Parse FLAC STREAMINFO block to extract the audio MD5 hash
+3. Group sources by their MD5 hash
+4. Only use sources from the **largest matching group**

+Example: If 34 sources have size 24,770,547 but only 28 share the same FLAC MD5, use only those 28.

+**API flag**: `skipVerification: false` (default is `true` for speed, but causes corruption!)

 #### Limitations Discovered

 1. **Many clients reject partial downloads**: Most Soulseek clients will reject download requests with `startOffset > 0`, reporting "Download failed by remote client"
 2. **Single download per user per file**: Soulseek only allows one active download of a specific file from a specific user at a time
 3. **Variable client behavior**: Some clients work perfectly with partial downloads, others reject immediately

-#### Speed Thresholds
+#### Speed Thresholds (Dynamic)

-- **Minimum speed**: 5 KB/s
+- **Minimum speed**: Dynamic - 15% of best observed speed (minimum floor: 5 KB/s)
-- **Slow duration**: 15 seconds
+- **Slow duration**: 10 seconds of sustained slow speed
-- Workers downloading slower than 5 KB/s for 15+ consecutive seconds are cycled out
+- Workers downloading slower than the threshold are cycled out with a **timeout** (not blacklisted)
 - Their chunk is re-queued for faster peers
+- Timed-out peers can retry after 30 seconds (they may have recovered)

 #### Retry Behavior

 - Workers tolerate up to 3 consecutive failures before giving up
 - Failed chunks are always re-queued for other workers
-- After initial pass completes, up to 3 retry rounds using only "proven" sources (those that succeeded at least once)
+- After initial pass completes, up to 5 retry rounds using only "proven" sources (those that succeeded at least once)
+- Slow peers get **timeouts** (temporary), not blacklists (permanent)

 ## API Endpoints